j4kim/calsync/README.md

 Configuration is strored in a JSON file.
 You can difine your calendars and several rules to apply for the synchronization.

-In this simple example, we will define two Google and one Exchange calendar.
-The rule tells calsync to add all events from both "perso" and "work" calendars to "common".
+In this example, we will define two Google, one Exchange and one ICS calendar.
+The first rule tells calsync to add all events from both "perso" and "work" calendars to "common".
+Then, the second rule will make a copy of all events in "common" in a local ics file.
 ```json
   "definitions":{
     "perso":{